aamott/ml-car/remote-car/video-streamer/readme.md

 # Video Streamer
 This consists of two parts: the server (pi car) and the client (the system that will do the processing).

+## General steps
+Starting with raspbian Bullseye, you will need to enable `Glamor` graphics acceleration for the camera stack to work.
+1. In the terminal, enter `sudo raspi-config` and enter your password.
+2. Go to `Advanced Options`
+3. Select `Glamor` and enable it
+4. Reboot
+Glamor is now enabled!

 ## Streaming Options
 There are a few options that are being tested right now for streaming video from the Raspberry Pi to OpenCV running on a client PC.